What is the best dairy-free, soy-free protein powder?

 Here are 3 reasons why you should choose a soy-free protein powder:

 1. Soy contains isoflavones, a type of plant estrogen similar to human estrogen.
 Soy isoflavones can bind to estrogen receptors in the body and cause weak estrogenic or anti-estrogenic activity.
-Some research suggests that this can increase the risk of chronic diseases like breast cancer.
+Research suggests that this can increase the risk of chronic diseases like breast cancer.

 2. Soy, which is the largest source of protein for animal feed, is also second only to beef in terms of driving global deforestation and soil erosion.

 3. Soy is one of the most genetically modified (GM) crops on the planet.
-The vast majority of GM crops are engineered to survive the direct application of herbicides and pesticides, and according to the US Department of Agriculture, over 90 percent of soybeans grown on US farms are genetically engineered to withstand an herbicide called Roundup.
-The primary ingredient in Roundup is glyphosate, which is classified as a probable human carcinogen.
-GM soybeans contain high residues of glyphosate.
+This is problematic because the vast majority of GM crops are engineered to survive the direct application of herbicides and pesticides.
+According to the US Department of Agriculture, over 90 percent of soybeans grown on US farms are genetically engineered to withstand an herbicide called Roundup.
+GM soybeans therefore contain high residues of glyphosate, the primary ingredient in Roundup and a probable human carcinogen.

 The soybean is a cheap, protein rich legume, but many people choose to avoid it because it is a common allergen, associated with adverse side effects, and the epitome of a genetically modified crop that has detrimental impacts on the environment and human health.